dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 - Step 3: Assembly of interpolation functions into a larger system of equations over the entire domain
 - Step 4: Solution of the system of equations

 There are two main approaches for achieving the above steps: the Ritz method and Galerkin method [https://www.wias-berlin.de/people/john/LEHRE/NUM_PDE_FUB/num_pde_fub_4.pdf].
-The above steps will be explained with a 1D problem using Galerkin's method [https://www.iue.tuwien.ac.at/phd/orio/node45.html, https://web.iitd.ac.in/~hegde/fem/lecture/lecture5.pdf].
+The above steps will be explained with a 1D problem using Galerkin's method from [https://www.iue.tuwien.ac.at/phd/orio/node45.html].
 Consider the below problem:

 $$
 \begin{equation}